Skip to content

 • angle_altitude (int, default: 25 ) –

-The altitude angle of the light source in degrees.
+Light source altitude angle in degrees above horizon [0-90].
 Defaults to 25.

 Returns: